olliw42/mLRS-docu/docs/ELRS_TX_MODULES.md

 mLRS supports a number of external ELRS modules as well as the internal ELRS modules in a number of popular radios.

 > [!IMPORTANT]
-> 868/915 MHz ELRS Tx modules are only compatible with ELRS 868/915 and Frsky R9 receivers; they are incompatible with SX126x/STM32WLE hardware (MatekSys mR900, SeeedStudio Wio-E5, EBYTE E77 MBL, E77 Easy Solder)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).
+> 868/915 MHz ELRS Tx modules using the SX127x RF chipset are only compatible with ELRS 868/915 SX127x receivers, ELRS LR1121 receivers and Frsky R9 receivers using the 19 Hz 7x mode; they are incompatible with SX126x/STM32WLE hardware (MatekSys mR900, SeeedStudio Wio-E5, EBYTE E77 MBL, E77 Easy Solder)(see [here](SX126x_SX127x_INCOMPATIBILITY.md)).

 > [!NOTE]
 > mLRS only supports CRSF for 400k baudrate.
 For external Tx modules navigate to MODEL SETTINGS->MODEL SETUP->External RF and select Mode = CRSF and Baudrate = 400k; for internal Tx modules navigate to SYS->HARDWARE and select Type = CRSF and Baudrate = 400k.